 Live Action TV

 In Angel, Cordelia discovers that her demonic powers can be transferred sexually (at least to one other person).
 In a subversion, this requires not that she maintain her chastity indefinitely, but just until she acquires a supernatural prophylactic.
+It's very much indicated that the reason supernatural prophylactics exist is precisely because there are plenty of powers in the Angelverse that come under this trope and therefore the means to circumvent this trope was, quite naturally, invented as a response.

 There are also demons who care about this, as became important when a man intended to sacrifice his virgin daughter to one.
 He hired Angel to guard her because he'd heard of his status as a Chaste Hero.
 As it turned out, Angel was missing and Wesley impersonated him, and...yeah.
 The inevitable occurred.
 Although this didn't even matter — he wasn't that good at isolating her previously.